-Alkali Flat Trail is a 4.9 mile moderately trafficked out and back trail located near Alamogordo, NM that features beautiful wild flowers and is rated as moderate.
+Alkali Flat Trail is a 4.9 mile moderately trafficked out and back trail located near Alamogordo, New Mexico that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail.

 We did this trail on November 2015 with a beautiful weather.
 Easy to hike, easy to follow the markers, It took us about 2:30 hrs to complete it.
 Any part of the trail you stop, you enjoy stunning views, also you can see the Sierra Blanca Mountain with snow.
 We really loved and enjoyed a lot this beautiful trail.